evkx/evkx.github.io/content/models/lucid/air/Air_Sapphire/_index.md

 ## Performance

-The Lucid Air Saphire has a maximum power of 920KW (1251hp).
+The Lucid Air Sapphire has a maximum power of 920KW (1251hp).
 The total torque is 1390nm.
 The 0-100km/h sprint (0-62mph) takes 1,95 seconds.
 The top speed is 330 km/h.

 ## Battery, range, and charging